sstelfox/stelfox.net/content/blog/2017-10-16-vulnerable-smartcards.md

 affected you can test it using a [convenient online analyzer][9].

 ***Update:*** Yubico is providing mitigation recommendations and optional [YubiKey replacements][11].
-There are also reports rolling in that Github is taking the proactive step of disabling all keys that have been found to be weak according to the ROCA tests (Well done Github!).
+There are also reports rolling in that GitHub is taking the proactive step of disabling all keys that have been found to be weak according to the ROCA tests (Well done GitHub!).

 [1]: {{< relref "blog/2017-10-16-a-krack-in-the-defenses.md" >}}
 [2]: https://crocs.fi.muni.cz/public/papers/rsa_ccs17